Assignment name: Development of a national urban sanitation and hygiene strategy in Ethiopia.

 There is currently no clear distribution of roles related to urban sanitation and hygiene in Ethiopia.
 Responsibilities are divided and sometimes overlapping between four government ministries: Health, Water, Environment and Urban Development.

-Funded by UNICEF and coordinated by the Ministry of Health, this project sought to develop a national Integrated Urban Sanitation and Hygiene Strategy (IUSHS) and Strategy Action Plan (SAP) for Ethiopia.
+Funded by UNICEF and coordinated by the Ministry of Health, this project sought to develop a national Integrated Urban Sanitation and Hygiene Strategy (IUSHS) with Strategy Action Plan -Actions and Strategy Action Plan – Implementation Guidelines for Ethiopia.
 These instruments provide well-structured and comprehensive policy documents to guide the sector towards achieving national development targets, and in particular for a sustainable sanitation strategy and action plan for all 970 urban areas in Ethiopia.

 We developed the IUSHS and SAP based on the analysis of data from field visits and on extensive consultations with multiple stakeholders.
 For example ministries and other public organisations, development partners, NGOs, private companies and universities, and all at different levels including local, regional and national/federal.